What's a Primary Care Physician (PCP)?

 When to Go to an Emergency Room

 Go to the ER if your child:

-- has difficulty breathing or shortness of breath
+- has trouble breathing or is short of breath

-- has a cut in the skin that is bleeding and won't stop
+- has a cut in the skin that won’t stop bleeding

 - has a stiff neck along with a fever